azat-co/practicalnode/chapter16/chapter16.md

 Next on our agenda is the access role to this table.

-## 2. Creating an IAM role to Access DynamoDB
+## Creating an IAM Role to Access DynamoDB

-The next step is to create an identity access management role which will allow the Lambda function to access the DynamoDB database.
-We shall start with this JSON file which describes a thing called *trust policy*.
+The next step is to create an identity access management role that will allow the Lambda function to access the DynamoDB database.
+We shall start with this JSON file, which describes a thing called *trust policy*.
 This policy is needed for the role.
 Copy this code and save into `lambda-trust-policy.json`:

 ```js
 {